 - 1.1.1.
-All competing vehicles are required to have a NEHA or approved sanctioning body logbook (ARA, SCCA, CARS, NASA, RA, FIA passports).
+All competing vehicles are required to have a NEHA or approved sanctioning body logbook (ARA, SCCA, CARS, NASA, RA, and FIA passports).
 A vehicle must meet the minimum safety requirements listed in these rules, logbook notwithstanding.
 Any vehicle issues that need attention or problems that prevent it from passing technical inspection will be written into the logbook by a Technical Inspector.
-The logbook must be present with the vehicle and presented at technical inspection. - 1.1.2.
-Breakout Time
+The logbook must be present with the vehicle and presented at technical inspection.

+- 1.1.2.
 Each course has a breakout time.
 A vehicle that has passed technical inspection and has sufficient safety equipment (see section 1.4) is allowed to race to achieve any time.
-A vehicle that has passed technical inspection but does not have sufficient safety equipment must display an X symbol after their race number (an X vehicle), and must run a time greater than (or equal to) the breakout time.
+A vehicle that has passed technical inspection but does not have sufficient safety equipment (as listed in section 1.4) must display an X symbol after their race number (an X vehicle), and must run a time greater than (or equal to) the breakout time.

+- 1.1.2.1.
 Breakout times per course:

 - 3:20 Ascutney (normal/traditional course) Windsor Overlook finish

-- 4:20 Ascutney (long course)
+- 4:10 Ascutney (long course)

 - 1:32 Bolton

 - 2:30 Burke

 - 2:43 Okemo

 - 1:20 Philo

 - 1.1.3.
-If the driver of an X vehicle gets a time that is smaller (i.e., quicker) than the breakout time, they will receive a warning that they broke out.
+If the driver of an X vehicle gets a time that is faster than the breakout time, they will receive a warning that they broke out.
 The warnings are delivered either in-person, or by text message, or by other means noted at the driver's meeting.
-If they break out a second time during the event, OR if a driver breaks out by greater than 10 seconds (Philo: 5 seconds) on any single run, that vehicle/driver combination will not be allowed to run at that hill again until the vehicle receives sufficient safety equipment (as listed in section 1.4) allowing it to run in the non-breakout group (non-X vehicles).
-Times smaller than breakout will not be recorded and will not count in the event results or year-end points.
+If they break out a second time during the event, OR if a driver breaks out by greater than 10 seconds (Philo: 5 seconds) on any single run, that vehicle/driver combination will not be allowed to run at that hill again until the vehicle receives sufficient safety equipment (as listed in section 1.4).
+Times faster than breakout will not be recorded and will not count in the event results or year-end points.

 - 1.1.4.
 Drivers are responsible for any haz-mat spills from their vehicles and pit equipment, anywhere on the venue.
 They are responsible for timely cleanup, and disposal of any sorbents, residue, and cleaning materials.
 Course workers will respond to any spill on course, but the driver is ultimately responsible for disposal.
 Sorbents, brooms, etc. will be available at START, and after FINISH.